 A series of Adaptive Yoga videos to encourage wheelchair users to exercise from the comfort of their homes.
 Yoga is a safe and effective way to increase strength, flexibility and your balance that can lead to improvements in both your physical and mental wellbeing.

-Please note that we are continually updating our Active at Home pages daily, adding new information and resources as things progress and change with the coronavirus outbreak.
+Please note that we are continually updating our Active at Home pages, adding new information and resources as things progress and change with the coronavirus outbreak.